Camp Ashraf: Camp Ashraf under MEK

-According to the U.S. State Department, the MEK, which established its base at Ashraf in 1986, was then welcomed into Iraq during the Iran–Iraq War.
+The MEK established its base in Ashraf in 1986 during the Iran–Iraq War.
 The city of Ashraf was named in commemoration of Ashraf Rabiei, a famous political prisoner at the time of the Shah, a senior member of the People's Mujahedin of Iran and wife of Massoud Rajavi.
 She was killed in a firefight with the Revolutionary Guard in 1982, after the Iranian revolution.

 Development of a city

-The MEK established its base at Ashraf in 1986.
-The refugees began on a barren land with no facilities, paved road, or running water.
-The members of MEK built it into a modern city with a complex of roads and buildings with many educational, social, medical, and sports facilities, manufacturing and agricultural works, and even a university.
+MEK members MEK built the camp into a modern city with roads, buildings, as well as educational, social, medical, and sports facilities.
+They also built agricultural works and a university.

 Iranian air attacks

 Even after the cease-fire with Iran, the Iranian Air Force carried out several air raids against Ashraf.
 The first of such raids was conducted using eight F-4 Phantoms armed with rockets and cluster bombs on 6 April 1992.
 During this raid, one F-4 was shot down by either insurgent or Iraqi military anti-aircraft artillery and both pilots (Lt.
 Col Amini and Cpt.
 Sharifi) were captured and not freed until 1998.
 Despite threats of response, Iraq was not able to retaliate due to its own fight against Kurdish separatist guerillas and the Western-imposed no-fly zones that crippled and limited its air force's operations.
 Another air raid was conducted on 26 May 1993 against Ashraf and Jalat (near Sulaimaniyah) with 12 planes, according to a statement by the MEK.
 Iranian government news agencies said the attacks were in retaliation for several attacks on Iranian military personnel and oil pipelines in Khuzestan province.